localstack/docs/content/en/user-guide/chaos-engineering/_index.md

 Chaos engineering in LocalStack encompasses the following features:

 - **Application behavior and error management** through Fault Injection Service (FIS) experiments.
-- **Robust architecture** tested via failover scenarios using Chaos Plugin.
+- **Robust architecture** tested via failover scenarios using the Chaos API.
 - **Consistent infrastructure setup** under challenging conditions like outages, examined through automated provisioning processes.

 The best way to understand concepts is through practice, so dive into our [chaos engineering tutorials]({{< ref "tutorials" >}}).